HazratMaghaz/HazratMaghaz/README.md

 ## 🧠 About Me

 I'm passionate about using **Bioinformatics + AI** to solve real-world problems.
-I combine my background in **biochemistry and machine learning** to work on computational biology, genomics, and drug discovery projects.
+I combine my background in **bioinformatics and machine learning** to work on computational biology, genomics, and drug discovery projects.

 ### 🔍 Areas of Focus:
 - 🧬 NGS analysis, RNA-seq & DEG workflows